top of page

 APC: Cassie and Papá connect through their shared love of learning.
 It’s Papá’s legacy to Cassie.
 Does this spring from your work as a professor?

-FLA: Papá reminds readers of the importance of the learning and passing down of knowledge; of learning across different disciplines in ways that lead to the convergence and emergence of new knowledge; of the importance, too, of new generations like yourself questioning, revising, and building anew knowledge systems.
+FLA: Papá reminds readers of the importance of the learning and passing down of knowledge; of learning across different disciplines in ways that lead to the convergence and emergence of new knowledge; of the importance, too, of new generations like yourself questioning, revising, and building new knowledge systems.

-The learning that Papá shares with Cassie before they are separated by The Event provides the foundation for her to read critically and creatively all the books she has on hand in the sanctuary.
+The learning that Papá shares with Cassie before they are separated by "The Event" provides the foundation for her to read critically and creatively all the books she has on hand in the sanctuary and as part of the collective project to reboot the planet known as Labyrinths Borne.
 It helps Cassie and her peers figure out how to create better solar technologies and sustainable agriculture.
 It’s the anchor that allows her to learn and practice what she learns, and in doing the learning, revise knowledge systems.
 It’s a celebration of learning—and learning by doing.
+It's Labyrinths Borne.

 APC: I really appreciate this.
 There’s so much distraction thrown at us, it’s hard to slow down, take pause, and attend in a very focused way.